strongSoda/fomobutton-demo/README.md

 ## Demo Sites for FOMO Button

+This repo is used to create a demo site to send to the customer so they can test out the functionality of the FOMO button.

 ### Steps

 1. Create a new folder for the new client by copying the `template` folder and renaming it.